dyninst/spi/doc/developer/README.md

 `void SetInitEntry(string funcd_name);`

 Sets the entry payload function.
 The payload function should be linked to the agent library or should be in the agent library.
-By default, the entry payload function is “default\_entry”, which simply prints out all executed functions’ name.
+By default, the entry payload function is “default_entry”, which simply prints out all executed functions’ name.

 `void SetInitExit(string func_name);`

 Sets the exit payload function.
 By default, there is not exit payload function.

 `void SetLibrariesNotToInstrument(const StringSet& libs);`

-Sets the set of names of libraries loaded in the application process that should not be instrumented.
-By default, we instrument both the executable binary code and exported functions from loaded shared libraries.
+Sets the set of names of libraries loaded in the application process that not be instrumented.
+By default, we will instrument all the functions including the exported functions from shared libraries.

-`void UseDefaultLibrariesNotToInstrument();`

-Excludes a default list of libraries from being instrumented to speed up parsing, including common loaded shared libraries and exported functions related to Dyninst.

 `void SetFuncsNotToInstrument(const StringSet& funcs);`

 Sets the set of names of functions in the application process that will NOT be instrumented.
 By default, we instrument all functions.

 `void EnableParseOnly(const bool yes_or_no);`

 Enables or disables ParseOnly option.
-If yes\_or\_no is true, then after parsing the binary code, we don’t do instrumentation; otherwise, instrumentation is conducted after parsing.
+If yes_or_no is true, then after parsing the binary code, we don’t do instrumentation; otherwise, instrumentation is conducted after parsing.
 By default, ParseOnly option is disabled.

 `void EnableIpc(const bool yes_or_no);`

 Enables or disables inter-process instrumentation propagation.
-By default, inter-process instrumentation propagation is disabled.
+By default, interprocess instrumentation propagation is disabled.

 `void EnableHandleDlopen(const bool yes_or_no);`

 Enables or disables propagating instrumentation to library loaded via dlopen.
 By default, it is disabled.

 `void EnableMultithread(const bool yes_or_no);`

 Enables or disables propagating instrumentation across thread.
 By default, it is disabled.

 `void Go();`